Once you see how easy it is to make your own do it yourself stainless steel cleaner, you’ll never go for a store-bought cleaner again.

 This is a cost-effective, easy recipe that contains only a few ingredients that most likely already have laying around your house.

-It is non-toxic and non-reactive meaning it’s safe to use on all stainless steel appliances and surfaces from coffee machines and cooktops to benches and even some computer components (very carefully of course!)
+It is non-toxic and non-reactive meaning it’s safe to use on all stainless steel appliances and surfaces from coffee machines and cooktops to benches and sinks, great as a cleaner to descale and even as a cleaner for some computer components (very carefully of course!)

 However, with that being said – we always recommend you ‘spot test’ a small and inconspicuous section first on the off chance that you do get a reaction for some reason.
 If ever in doubt, call the manufacturer for further details before cleaning.